 Defining the Employment Relationship

 The University of Nebraska-Lincoln is a proud campus community of competent, committed, and caring persons, and the more than 3,000 members of the non-academic staff perform a vital role in carrying out the institution's mission of teaching, research, and service.
-Office/service and managerial/professional employees at UNL have traditionally had a strong service orientation: service to students, to faculty, to residents of Nebraska, and to each other.
-Commitment to service and a desire for excellence are important ingredients for success as a UNL employee.
+Office/service and managerial/professional employees at the university have traditionally had a strong service orientation: service to students, to faculty, to residents of Nebraska, and to each other.
+Commitment to service and a desire for excellence are important ingredients for success as a university employee.

 - Love Library (inquire at the circulation desk at the entrance)